 5 Ways To Keep Outdoor Cats Safe in Winter

-Here in New England, the days are getting shorter and colder.
-The scent of wood smoke wafts through the air, and some days it even feels like it might snow.
-As winter comes on, outdoor cats face numerous challenges.
-Here’s what you can do to prevent the worst of these cat winter hazards.
+The days are getting shorter and colder.
+In many regions of the U.S., the scent of wood smoke wafts through the air, and some days it even feels like it might snow.
+As winter comes on, outdoor cats face numerous challenges to their health and safety.
+Here are some tips for avoiding the worst of these cat winter hazards.

 1. Keep your own cats indoors

 Cats’ fur doesn’t protect them from extremely cold temperatures.
 When their fur gets wet from walking through snow or being outdoors in the cold autumn rain, they actually become more susceptible to hypothermia and frostbite because their fur chills them instead of keeping them warm.
 If you let your cats outside, start getting them acquainted with spending time indoors until they get used to not going outside at all.

 To keep outdoor cats warm, build or buy structures where they can go to keep the weather out.
 Alley Cat Allies has rounded up a great list of outdoor shelters, from the basic to the elaborate, along with links to instructions on how to build them.